Yuan Shikai coinage: Other denominations

-Smaller denominations using the same design were approved alongside the dollar, and entered production the same year; these comprise fifty-cent (half-dollar), twenty-cent, and ten-cent pieces.
-They were struck in smaller quantities than the dollar coins.
-These lower denomination coins feature an identical obverse design, with their respective denominations inside the wreath on the reverse.
+Smaller denominations using the same design were approved alongside the dollar, marked in units of jiao, equivalent to ten cents.
+There were fifty-cent (five jiao or half-dollar), twenty-cent (two jiao), and ten-cent (one jiao) pieces, all struck in smaller quantities than the dollar coins.
+These lower denomination coins feature an identical obverse design to the dollar, with their respective denominations inside the wreath on the reverse.
 They were struck at a lower fineness of .70.
 Production of these denominations was delayed until September 1916 to allow for the dollar to circulate as the primary unit of currency.
 Prior to this, provincial twenty-cent pieces produced at Canton and Mukden fulfilled demand for small change.